-British Columbian by birth, I grew up in a lovely and wild area north of Prince George.
+British Columbian by birth, I grew up in a lovely and wild area in north central BC.
 Although I now make my home on the west coast,I deeply value the unique perspective gained from my rural upbringing.

-I’ve made a strong, personal commitment as a freelance writer & blogger to bring my readers the best of this new media, by reporting stories covering every level of government.
+I’ve made a strong commitment to bring my readers the best of this over the years,by reporting stories covering every level of government.

 The lack of accountability and transparency within our provincial and federal governments has been the driving force behind the bulk of my research and reporting.